 There has only been one reported incident in the County that caused property damage since 1984, but it is likely that more cases have gone unreported.
-The probability of subsidence occurring in any given year is 3.2% based on 1 incident in the past 31 years.
+The probability of subsidence occurring in any given year is 3.2% based on 1 incident in the past 31 years, or a rating of "occasional."
 Modern construction practices that include proper geotechnical investigations should limit the probability of occurrence with new development.
 It is possible that hydrocompactive soils may become more problematic during wet climate cycles in the future.